 Select the label check box.
 After you finish generating the support files using the wizard, you will override the existing support for this property with a custom implementation that matches the needs of your custom control.

 The identification properties displayed in the right pane are JavaApplet properties that are not supported by AppletCS.
 These properties are not required for the AllLights support.
 Select them, click Remove, and then click Yes to confirm.

 These identification properties are part of the AllLights test object class definition that is created based on the JavaApplet test object class.
 Removing the properties from this list means that they are not supported for AllLights controls.
-They will still appear in the list of identification properties shown in the UFT Object Spy, but will have no value.
+They will still appear in the list of identification properties shown in the UFT One Object Spy, but will have no value.

 In Planning Support for the AllLights Control, you decided to support new identification properties on AllLights test objects.
 In the next step you add these properties to the list of additional properties required for the test object class.
 After you finish generating the support files using the wizard, you will implement support for these properties.

 The identification properties are added to the test object class definition.
-This means that the new properties appear in the list of identification properties in UFT for all test objects of this class.
+This means that the new properties appear in the list of identification properties in UFT One for all test objects of this class.
 This is the reason you are creating the new AllLights test object class.